martinjc/introduction-to-js/src/notes/exercises.md

 title: "Week 3 Exercise: JavaScript Problem Solving"
 ---

-Write JavaScript code to solve the following problems (you may recognise these ...):
+Write JavaScript code to solve the following problems (you may recognise these ...).
+Where a code asks for numerical input from a user you can just 'hard-code' this input into your answer:

 1. Write some code to print out all the numbers from 1 to 10